status-im/docs.status.im/content/tutorials.md

  });
 ```

 We then set a color for the command to appear in set up our preview function.
-You can read about exactly what the preview function can achieve in the formal API specififcation but, in a nutshell, the preview defines what the user will see returned in the markup - i.e. where the messages appear.
+You can read about exactly what the preview function can achieve in the formal API specification but, in a nutshell, the preview defines what the user will see returned in the markup - i.e. where the messages appear.

 Here, we are creating a simple text response by setting up a variable that we pass to `status.components.text`, which the perceptive will notice is a React Native component - a whole bunch more of which are available and detailed in the formal specification.
-Beneath the text, we are creating a standard response of "Hello from the other side!", all of which will be returned as json to the markup.
+Beneath the text, we are creating a standard response of "Hello from the other side!", all of which will be returned as JSON to the markup.
 Note again the use of another React Native component - `status.components.view`.

-Go ahead and serve your dapp again:
+Go ahead and serve your DApp again:

 ```shell
 http-server